PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-config.md

 ## {{% heading "whatsnext" %}}

-* [kubeadm upgrade](/docs/reference/setup-tools/kubeadm/kubeadm-upgrade/) to upgrade a Kubernetes cluster to a newer version
+* [kubeadm upgrade](/docs/reference/setup-tools/kubeadm/kubeadm-upgrade/) to upgrade a PlaidCloud cluster to a newer version